Probability of a Real Estate Market Crash: Low

 - the Fed has to raise interest rates too quickly in 2022 to cover debt/capital needs, and given the size of home loans, a 1% increase would create defaults and panic selling

-- debt in the cities most likely to crash hits a critical point
+- debt in some cities most likely to crash hits a critical point

 - massive student loan and personal debt defaults as unemployment rises